 TCPI is a measure of the cost performance in order to achieve meeting a specified management goal with the remaining resources.
 It represents the ratio of the cost to finish the outstanding work to the budget available.

-There are two approaches to calculate TCPI.
+There are two approaches to calculating TCPI.
 Firstly, If there isn’t a new EAC value, we use the 1st approach.
 If there is an EAC value, then we use the 2nd approach.

 Approach #1: TCPI=(𝐵𝐴𝐶−EV)/(BAC−AC)